stac-extensions/ceos-ard/optical.md

 | [Raster]          | `https://stac-extensions.github.io/raster/v2.0.0/schema.json`           | ✓        |
 | [View Geometry]   | `https://stac-extensions.github.io/view/v1.1.0/schema.json`             | ✓        |

-For details about the CEOS ARD extension, please see the separate [CEOS-ARD extension README](README.md#fields).
+For details about the CEOS-ARD extension, please see the separate [CEOS-ARD extension README](README.md#fields).
-The CEOS ARD extension fields can either be provided in the Collection or in the Items.
+The CEOS-ARD extension fields can either be provided in the Collection or in the Items.

 ## STAC Collections